 Why Does What You Wear to Court Matter?

-A few years ago, a New Jersey man showed up in court wearing a Nazi uniform while he was trying to regain visitation rights with his two year old son.
-(The man and his wife lost custody of their three children when an Appellate Court ruled that they posed a risk of serious injury to the children.)
+A few years ago, a New Jersey man showed up in court wearing a Nazi uniform.
+He was trying to regain visitation rights with his two-year-old son.
+(The man and his wife had previously lost custody of their three children when an Appellate Court ruled that they posed a risk of serious injury to the kids.)

-When someone asked the man if he thought that his Nazi uniform might negatively influence his case, the guy reportedly said, “If they’re good judges and they’re good people, they’ll look within, not what’s on the outside.” … Seriously?!!!
+When someone asked the man if he thought that his Nazi uniform might negatively influence his case, the guy reportedly said, “If they’re good judges and they’re good people, they’ll look within, not what’s on the outside.”

 What Science Says